-A Customs Declaration (CN23) is a customs document, used during international trade activities when goods are being transported overseas.
+A Customs Declaration CN23 Form is a customs document, used for transporting goods overseas.
 It contains information about:

 • The nature of the goods (including a detailed description and value)